-9In experimental economics, one-shot implementations have been studied in various contexts (Reinhard Selten and Axel O. Ockenfels, 1998, Klaus Abbink, Bernd Irlenbusch and Elke Renner, 2000).
+9 In experimental economics, one-shot implementations have been studied in various contexts (Reinhard Selten and Axel O. Ockenfels, 1998; Klaus Abbink et al., 2000).

-10See Alvin E. Roth, Ido Erev and Robert Slonim (1998) for an example of using randomly generated environments for experiments.
+10 See Roth et al. (1998) for an example of using randomly generated environments for experiments.